 Monitoring the impact of On-Time will be of interest to the Change Team and to facility management.
-Your role as Facilitator will be to assist the Change Team in selecting an outcome metric based on existing clinical data they collect.
-If the vendor already has programmed one of the aggregate reports, such as the Key Metric Trends Report, the facility will be able to identify unit changes in fall rates on a monthly basis for each unit and for the nursing home as a whole.
+Your role as Facilitator will be to assist the Change Team in selecting an outcome metric based on existing clinical data that they collect.
+If the vendor already has programmed one of the aggregate reports, such as the Key Metrics Trend Report, the facility will be able to identify unit changes in hospital and ED visits on a monthly basis for each unit and for the nursing home as a whole.

-Alternatively, the nursing home can track falls manually, if this is not possible from the EMR.
+Alternatively, the nursing home can track hospital and ED visits manually, if this is not possible from the EMR.
 Month-to-month rates may fluctuate but a trend over 6 months or longer would suggest an impact.
-The Centers for Medicare & Medicaid Services quality measures, reported on Nursing Home Compare, may also be used to monitor outcome trends, but these measures are reported less frequently.
+The Centers for Medicare & Medicaid Services quality measures reported on Nursing Home Compare may also be used to monitor outcome trends, but these measures are reported less frequently.

-The Facilitator should work with the champion to identify the best approach for measuring program outcomes.
+The Facilitator should work with the champion to identify the best approach for measuring outcomes of the program.

-Slide 32: Check Your Understanding
+Slide 31: Check Your Understanding